itscomputers/itscomputers.github.io/_sections/01_02_division_with_remainder.md

 | `-71` |  `20` |    `-4` |     `9` |
 | `-71` | `-20` |     `3` |   `-11` |

-In rust, integer division is truncation, so the quotient `a / b` is computed by rounding the rational number $$ a / b $$ toward zero.
+In rust, on the other hand, integer division is truncation, so the quotient `a / b` is computed by rounding the rational number $$ a / b $$ toward zero.
 The sign of the remainder `a % b` is the same as the sign of the dividend `a`.

 |   `a` |   `b` | `a / b` | `a % b` |
 |------:|------:|--------:|--------:|